Negative obstacles

 The negative obstacle detection is a feature that requires a switch to “CONF” state to be enabled, so it is not recommended to switch that function on and off dynamically but to use a static setting during robot operation.

-In Python, for example, the feature can be enable with the code below.
+In Python, for example, the feature can be enabled with the code below.
 Note that this code assumes the existence of an app0 instance using a camera connected to port0.

 # 1. Set the application to "CONF" state